 How do I apply for CPT and get a CPT I-20?

 An I-20 authorized for CPT (Curricular Practical Training) is necessary for you to work at any off-campus internships.
-If you are interested in participating in an internship off-campus this summer, please work with CAPX to set up your internship for SAIC credit.
+If you are interested in participating in an internship off-campus, please work with CAPX to set up your internship for SAIC credit.
 After CAPX approves the internship, they will send paperwork to International Affairs.
 An International Affairs advisor will create your new CPT I-20 and then ship it to you.
-Please be sure to wait to start any work off-campus until after you have a new I-20.
-Please also be sure to only work during the dates listed on your I-20.
+DO NOT start any work off-campus until you have received a CPT authorized I-20.
+Only work during the CPT dates authorized on your I-20.

 I will be returning from a Leave of Absence this summer or fall, how do I get a new I-20?

 Please email firstname.lastname@example.org to start this process.
 We will send you the documents we need from you to create your new I-20.
-We will also be able to advise you on if you will need to apply for a new F1 visa to return to SAIC.
-Please be sure to also contact Academic Advising (email@example.com) to be academically reinstated.
+We will also be able to advise you on if you will need to apply for a new F-1 visa to return to SAIC.
+To begin this process contact Academic Advising (email@example.com) to be academically reinstated.
 We will not be able to issue your I-20 until after you have been reinstated by Academic Advising.

 My mail for my OPT application or SSN card has been sent to the office - have you received it?

-At this time International Affairs staff is updating our processes in order to transition to remote work.
-Our office will monitor the mail and be checking at least once per week.
-All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL.
+Our office will monitor mail sent to SAIC twice a week.
+All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL or FedEx unless you arrange a time to pick it up in-person at our office.
 All OPT receipt notices will be scanned and emailed to you so you have a copy.
-You will be able to pick up the original once the office has reopened.
+You will be able to pick up the original document when the office fully reopens.